Classe, ancient port of Ravenna: Society

-Before Augustus' establishment of the fleet, there is no evidence of any habitation in the area that became Classe.
+Before Augustus's establishment of the fleet, there is no evidence of any habitation in the area that became Classe.
 As of today, archeologists have only found remains of cemeteries from this time period.
 It is unknown if these cemeteries were pagan or Christian.
 However, they were most likely pagan because archeologists do not find evidence of a population returning until the 2nd century.
 This coincides with the rise of Christianity in Classe.

 Later Roman Imperial period

 Due to the crisis of the third century, Ravenna and the port began to decline.
 The city of Ravenna was sacked at least twice in the 250s and 260s, and the harbor was no longer maintained; it started drying out and began filling with silt.
 Despite this, as early as 306, Roman emperors started staying at Ravenna in order to watch the harbor to see if any enemies were close.
 When Ravenna was chosen as an official western imperial capital in 402, Classe became more prosperous than ever, and the residential area to the south of the harbor was surrounded by a wall in the late 4th century A vital part of the royal administration was its grain warehouse and distribution.
 Even after 476, when Ravenna was no longer a Roman imperial capital, it and its port survived, and the town of Classe was restored under the Ostrogothic king Theodoric.